-- > Patronized by Solanki kings (later Chalukya) of Gujarat (11th to 13th century). - > The Vimala, Tejpala and Vastupala temples at Mount Abu exhibit this style. - > Dilwara temple in Mt Abu Highest Jain pilgrimage
+- Patronized by Solanki kings (later Chalukya) of Gujarat (11th to 13th century). - The Vimala, Tejpala, and Vastupala temples at Mount Abu exhibit this style. - Dilwara temple in Mt Abu Highest Jain pilgrimage ii.
 Dravida Temple Style

-- > Unlike the nagara temple, the dravida temple is enclosed within a compound wall. - > The front wall has an entrance gateway in its centre, which is known as Gopura/ Gopuram. - > The shape of the main temple tower is known as Vimana (shikhara in nagara style). - ► The vimana is like a stepped pyramid that rise up geometrically rather than the curving shikhara of north India. - ➤ In south India, the word Shikhara is used only for the crowning element at the top of the temple which is usually shaped like a small stupika or an octagonal cupola (this is equivalent to the amalaka or kalasha of north Indian temples).
+- Unlike the nagara temple, the Dravida temple is enclosed within a compound wall. - The front wall has an entrance gateway in its centre, which is known as Gopura/ Gopuram. - The shape of the main temple tower is known as Vimana (shikhara in nagara style).

+- The vimana is like a stepped pyramid that rises up geometrically rather than the curving shikhara of north India. - In south India, the word Shikhara is used only for the crowning element at the top of the temple which is usually shaped like a small stupika or an octagonal cupola (this is equivalent to the amalaka or kalasha of north Indian temples). - Dravidian Style can be divided into four stages. - First Stage included the Mahendra Group, Rock Cut Arches and the word Mandapa was used. - The Second Stage included the Narasimha Group, decorations and Mandap became Rathas. - Third stage: Raja Simha Group, development of the real structural temples and the shore temple at Mahabalipuram and Kailasanatha Temple at Kanchipuram are attested. - Fourth stage: Nandi Varman Group, development of Small temples and Dravidian style further continued.

+iii.
 Vesara Temple Style

-- The Vesara is one of a number of terms for a distinct stylistic tradition of Indian Hindu temple architecture primarily used in the Deccan, parts of North India and Central India, between the Vindhyas and the river Krishna.
-According to some, the style was started by the Chalukyas of Badami (500-753AD). - Vesara style contains elements of both Dravida and Nagara styles.
-In particular the shape of the superstructure over the sanctum is usually pyramidal in profile, and shorter than the northern shikhara tower.
-In plan the walls and superstructure are broadly circular, or a straight-sided cone, though its geometry is based on rotating a square imposed on a circle.
-It has rather different decoration and motifs to either. - ➤ One common motif is in fact miniature shikharas, often of the bhumija type, showing that the architects were well aware of northern styles.
-Like the southern vimana superstructure, the Vesara equivalent is strongly divided into storeys or steps, but there are more of them, and the kapota roof motif that is so common in contemporary southern vimanas is less dominant.
+- The Vesara is one of several terms for a distinct stylistic tradition of Indian Hindu temple architecture primarily used in the Deccan, parts of North India and Central India, between the Vindhyas and the river Krishna.
+According to some, the style was started by the Chalukyas of Badami (500-753AD). - Vesara style contains elements of both the Dravida and Nagara styles.
+In particular, the shape of the superstructure over the sanctum is usually pyramidal in profile, and shorter than the northern shikhara tower.
+In plan, the walls and superstructure are broadly circular, or a straight-sided cone, though its geometry is based on rotating a square imposed on a circle.
+It has rather different decorations and motifs to either.